 First stop: Capizzi, MD!

 I’ve mentioned this before, but I’m in love with dermaplaning!
 I shared a little more about it below, but it’s changed my skin.
 I had an appointment for dermaplaning, and my mom had an appointment for some botox and volbella.
 I’m too chicken to do anything other than dermaplaning right now, but we’ll see.
 I also had some of my calcium deposits around my eyes taken care of, which was so amazing.
-I’m so self concious of the little bumps, and she took care of them for me.
+I’m so self conscious of the little bumps, and she took care of them for me.
 It was a bit painful, but it’s so worth it.
 They do such an amazing job, and we love stopping in because they are all so nice!
 If you’re in the Charlotte area, I highly recommend stopping in!
 You can browse their website here!
 My mom had a blepharoplasty last year on her eyelids because she was losing her vision, and Dr. Capizzi did an incredible job.
 If you click here, you’ll be able to see her photo because it’s the very first one on the left.
-I believe the after photo was from only a few days after the procedure.
+I believe after the photo was from only a few days after the procedure.

 Dermaplaning is an effective treatment for manually removing the top layer of the stratum corneum by using a scalpel to lightly scrape the face.
 This procedure dramatically smoothes and refreshes the skin.
 Dermaplaning also has the added benefit of removing facial hair.
 The facial hair that is removed is vellus hair that does grow back.
 Please note that the hair does not grow back thicker or thinner, lighter or darker but grows back the same as the hair follicle is not being impacted.
 This treatment is recommended every four weeks and is also an excellent addition to facials and chemical peels. –Dr. Capizzi Website